thedarkwriter/courseware-lms-content/_lmscontent/package_file_service/refresh_events/content.md

 You have seen ways to edit an application's configuration file before you start its service.
 But what if you need to make a change to a service that is already running?
-Most software requires a restart after you edit the configuration file for that change to take effect.
-Puppet allows you to refresh using the `subscribe` or `notify` attributes.
+Most software requires a restart or reload after you edit the configuration file for that change to take effect.
+Puppet allows you to **refresh** a resource using the `subscribe` or `notify` attributes.

-Puppet lets you use `notify` and `subscribe` to not only order resources, but send a **refresh**.
+Puppet provides the `notify` and `subscribe` attributes to not only order resources, but send a **refresh**.
 Refreshing a resource means different things depending on the resource type.

 For example, when you refresh a service resource type, Puppet restarts the service.
 And when you refresh a mount resource type, Puppet remounts a file mount.